Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Results

 Fig.~\ref{fig:cdesign} shows the comparison of the TCO achieved by concurrent and tailored design optimization for an energy price 40~EUR cents per kWh, and 200 thousand vehicles, highlighting that sizing the powertrain modules for the benchmark problem using a concurrent design optimization approach achieves a reduction of the Family \ac{TCO} of 3.5\% compared to the individual vehicle-tailored optimization.

 Specifically, there is an advantageous trade-off in using standardized modules to significantly reduce the cost of manufacturing while observing a limited increase in the operation costs thanks to the higher versatility prompted by modularity.
-Interestingly, whilst always beneficial to the manufacturer, the family-optimal design could be disadvantageous to some users, ending up with a higher \ac{TCO} compared to its vehicle-tailored design if it leads to a greater cost reduction for the rest of the family (Model Y in Fig.~\ref{fig:cdesign}).
+The vehicle price reduction is caused by the asymptotic relation linking the cost of an item and its production volume (\eqref{cm} and \eqref{cb}).
+For small volumes, the increase in the total amount of items caused by sharing the module features a significant item cost reduction.
+Conversely, for large volumes, the percentual cost reduction owing to the component sharing is smaller.
+For this reason, it may not keep pace with the increase in operation costs compared to the individual design.
+In summary, although the traditional vehicle-tailored design converges to a more energy-efficient solution since the powertrain components are specifically optimized for that vehicle, the concurrent design optimization methodology produces a family design which is overall cheaper when considering the \ac{TCO}, thanks to the module cost reduction owing to the standardization and the \ac{EoS}.
+When co-designing a large number of vehicles with very different performance constraints, some could present a higher TCO compared to the (individual) vehicle-tailored design.
+In fact, whilst always beneficial to the manufacturer, the family-optimal design could be disadvantageous to some users, ending up with a higher \ac{TCO} compared to its vehicle-tailored design if it leads to a greater cost reduction for the rest of the family (Model Y in Fig.~\ref{fig:cdesign}).
+However, as long as the overall family TCO is lower, this strategy could be exploited to shift some of the costs from economy to luxury segments where a small increase in price would put less weight on the customers' choice.
 Table~\ref{tab:results} reports the family design and performance specification of the concurrent design optimized family compared to its vehicle-tailored counterpart.